 This rule would have required consumer consent to be explicitly tied to the specific seller contacting them, a move aimed at increasing transparency and tightening data sharing/data selling across lead generation and telemarketing.

 But at the eleventh hour, two key developments brought the rule to a halt.
-On January 24, the FCC issued a formal 12-month delay, and the Eleventh Circuit Court of Appeals ruled in favor of the Insurance Marketing Coalition, declaring that the FCC lacked the authority to redefine consent under TCPA regulations.
+On January 24, 2025, the FCC issued a formal 12-month delay, and the Eleventh Circuit Court of Appeals ruled in favor of the Insurance Marketing Coalition, declaring that the FCC lacked the authority to redefine consent under TCPA regulations.

 The result?
 The one-to-one consent requirement has been struck down and will not move forward.

-New 2025 FCC lead generation regulations
+2025 FCC lead generation regulations

 While the one-to-one consent rule was ultimately withdrawn, the FCC’s separate 2025 TCPA updates around consent revocation that took effect on April 11, 2025, went forward and carry significant weight.

-The FCC has made it clear: consumers should have more options and ways to revoke consent to be contacted by phone or text message.
+The FCC has made it clear: Consumers should have more options and ways to revoke consent to be contacted by phone or text message.
 This shift impacts how lead buyers, sellers, and aggregators must structure their consent disclosures and compliance strategies.

-Key consent revocation rules:
+Key consent revocation rules

-Companies need to more widely consider consumers’ consent revoke requests to future calls or text messages could be received through multiple or unrelated channels, such as SMS, email, voicemail, live calls, or even a casual “stop contacting me.”
-If the intent is clear, to stop contacting that number, the revocation request must be acted upon. - 10 business days to act
+• Any reasonable method is valid: Companies need to more widely consider consumers’ consent revoke requests to future calls or text messages could be received through multiple or unrelated channels, such as SMS, email, voicemail, live calls, or even a casual “stop contacting me.”
+If the intent is clear, to stop contacting that number, the revocation request must be acted upon.

-Businesses may send one confirmation message, but it must:- Be sent within 5 minutes
+• Confirmation message restrictions: Businesses may send one confirmation message, but it must:

-- Contain no marketing or promotional content
+• Contain no marketing or promotional content

-- Serve only to confirm the opt-out
+• Serve only to confirm the opt-out

 For the FCC lead generation ecosystem, these changes signal a transition from broad, loosely enforced practices to a more responsive, consumer-directed, accountable model.
 Marketers and data partners who don’t modernize their revocation handling risk losing not just legal ground, but credibility and channel access.

-The path forward is clear: consent must be transparent, and revocation must be respected, no matter how it’s delivered.
+The path forward is clear: Consent must be transparent, and revocation must be respected, no matter how it’s delivered.

-FCC lead generation compliance tips
+FCC lead generation compliance tips for lead buyers

-1: Always obtain verifiable and documented consent
+1. Always obtain verifiable and documented consent

-Even without the 1:1 consent rule, generic opt-ins won’t cut it.
+Even without the one-to-one consent rule, generic opt-ins won’t cut it.
 Lead buyers should demand proof that consumer consent was clearly tied to the buyer’s brand and collected via compliant, transparent methods.
 Lead sellers must use tools and processes that capture:

-- Explicit opt-in checkboxes
+• Explicit opt-in checkboxes

-- Source URLs
+• Source URLs

-- Timestamps and session data
+• Timestamps and session data

-- Clear disclosures
+• Clear disclosures

 This is the single most important step in the process because of the value and security it brings.
-In a recent webinar with ActiveProspect, Alexandra Krasovec, Partner at Manatt, Phelps & Phillips, LLP, echoed this sentiment, “If you are making marketing outreach, again, get that heightened prior express written consent.
+In a webinar with ActiveProspect, Alexandra Krasovec, Partner at Manatt, Phelps & Phillips, LLP, echoed this sentiment, “If you are making marketing outreach, again, get that heightened prior express written consent.
 It is the laundry list of things that you have to have, but if you obtain it, that is “as good as gold.”

-2: Only work with compliant lead-generation content publishers and sources
+2. Only work with compliant lead-generation content publishers and sources

 Lead buyers should also evaluate and regularly monitor their publisher’s compliance with the FCC’s TCPA rules.
 This step should help establish, foster, and maintain a sustainable partnership built on mutual compliance adherence.